The 14th Factory

 The 14th Factory is a large-scale exhibition by Hong Kong-based British artist Simon Birch.
 Taking place across three acres, at a former Chinese import-export warehouse in Lincoln Heights, the exhibition presents installation, sculpture, video, painting and performance.
 The 14th Factory goes outside traditional institutional and gallery models and is a 501(c)(3) non-profit global artist collective made to create large-scale contemporary art experiences as act of vehicles for social change.

-The 14th Factory's "Encounter" campaign introduces the project to LA's creative community through collaboration.
+The 14th Factory's "Encounter" campaign introduced the project to LA's creative community through collaboration.
 A global artist collective created by Hong Kong-based British artist Simon Birch, the 14th Factory invites Mecca Vazie Andrews to connect with the exhibition and space through dance, movement, performance and play.
 The campaign was released on Instagram as a three part series directed by Nathaly Charria.

 In the Meteor Room piece, Mecca honors family and ancestry.
 The colors black, white and red represent Trinidad whilst the dance attributes the light of humanity with atmospheric friction.